pucherot/Pi.Alert/README.md

 WIFI / LAN intruder detector.

 Scan the devices connected to your WIFI / LAN and notify you of any unknown devices.
-It also warns the disconnection of "always connected" devices.
+It also warns users about disconnecting "always connected" devices.

 ![Main screen][main]